exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/learn/ansible_legacy_role/answer1.rst

 ===================
-ユーザー管理 (解答)
+User management (Answers)
 ===================

-問題 (再掲)
+Questions (Repost)
 ===========

-| 下記のようなユーザーを Exastro IT Automation を使って管理できるようにします。
+| Create and manage the following users in Exastro IT Automation.
-| また、その際に、ユーザー管理だけではなく、ホスト名設定、パッケージ管理も併せて実施できる必要があります。
+| Make sure to not only manage users, but to also configure host names and manage packages.

-.. list-table:: ユーザー情報
+.. list-table:: User information
   :widths: 10 10 10 10
   :header-rows: 1

-  * - ユーザー名
+  * - User name
-    - ユーザーID
+    - User ID
-    - ログインパスワード
+    - Login password
-    - グループ名
+    - Group name
   * - wwwuser01
     - 10001
     - password01